-General Guidelines for Retreats and Visits to Bhavana
+General Guidelines for Retreats to Bhavana

 - Due to severe weather conditions (flooded roads, ice storms, or heavy snow), Bhavana may be forced to cancel or close retreats or events.
 If inclement weather seems possible on the date of your trip to Bhavana, please check the website for updates.
 Every effort will be made to contact all who have registered.

 - Food is not eaten after 12 noon each day.
 Only tea, juice or soft drinks are consumed after noon.
 (An evening meal for medical reasons must be approved at the time of registration.)
 The meals prepared here are vegetarian; please note, dairy and egg products may be used.
 Vegan options are usually provided.

 Please also note, fasting (no food taken) is not allowed at Bhavana Society.
 It is not Bhavana Society’s responsibility for those who wish to fast, please do not come here for this purpose, we do not have the medical staffing to accept this kind of responsibility.
 If you decide not to eat while staying at Bhavana Society, unfortunately, you will be asked to leave.
 We are hopeful you will understand the decision requested from you to strictly follow this guideline.

 - When registering for a retreat be sure to select the Experience/Participation Level that is appropriate for you.

 - All overnight guests/retreatants/residents must be 18 or older or accompanied by their parent or guardian (except for the Youth Retreat).
 First time visitors between the age of 18 and 19 may be asked to have a parent or guardian visiting with them.
 This request from Bhavana will be made on an individual basis.

 - Abstain from killing, stealing, committing any sexual activity, lying, gossiping, slandering, and using harsh language.